 Expenses were substantially reduced from October 2008, and, excluding the once off impairment losses and redundancies, were 31% lower than last year.
 As most of this reduction occurred in the second half of the year, it represents a steep reduction in the expense rate.
+All categories of expense were reduced, but most of the reductions related to staff costs, which were reduced by 44% (excluding redundancies).

 The pre tax loss before impairment and redundancies for the year was \$2,519,429, compared to \$4,932,052 last year.
-After allowing for income tax, (which represents the write off of withholding tax deductions amounting to \$52,288), the net loss for the year is \$6,413,370, which is 129% higher than the loss of \$4,984,340 in 2008.
+After allowing for income tax, (which represents the write off of withholding tax deductions amounting to \$74,934), the net loss for the year is \$6,413,370, which is 29% higher than the loss of \$4,984,340 in 2008.